November 30, 2015

 Long-term capital appreciation.

-Under normal market conditions, the Matthews Asia Value Fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, in common stock, preferred stock and other equity securities, and convertible securities of companies located in Asia.
+Under normal circumstances, the Matthews Asia Value Fund seeks to achieve its investment objective by investing at least 80% of its net assets, which include borrowings for investment purposes, in common stock, preferred stock and other equity securities, and convertible securities of companies located in Asia.
 The Fund seeks to create an investable universe of value companies that it believes trade at market values with discounts to their

 intrinsic value, have strong financial and market positions, have strong management and are oriented to creating value for their